Farama-Foundation/PettingZoo/docs/api.md

 `agent_selection` an attribute of the environment corresponding to the currently selected agent that an action can be taken for.
 Internal functions use it to know which agent is acting.

 `num_agents`: The number of agents currently in the environment.
+This is exactly the length of the `agents` list.

 `observation_spaces`: A dict of the observation spaces of every agent, keyed by name.

 `action_spaces`: A dict of the action spaces of every agent, keyed by name.

-`dones`: A dict of the done state of every agent at the time called, keyed by name. `last()` accesses this attribute.
+`dones`: A dict of the done state of every current agent at the time called, keyed by name. `last()` accesses this attribute.
 The returned dict looks like:

 `dones = {0:[first agent's done state], 1:[second agent's done state] ... n-1:[nth agent's done state]}`

-`infos`: A dict of info for each agent, keyed by name.
+`infos`: A dict of info for each current agent, keyed by name.
 Each agent's info is also a dict. `last()` accesses this attribute.
 The returned dict looks like:

 `infos = {0:[first agent's info], 1:[second agent's info] ... n-1:[nth agent's info]}`

-`observe(agent)`: Returns the observation an agent currently can make. `step()` calls this function.
+`observe(agent)`: Returns the observation an agent currently can make.

-`rewards`: A dict of the rewards of every agent at the time called, keyed by name.
+`rewards`: A dict of the rewards of every current agent at the time called, keyed by name.
 Rewards are summed from the last time an agent took it's turn and zeroed before it takes another turn.  `last()` accesses this attribute.
 This looks like:

 `{0:[first agent's reward], 1:[second agent's reward] ... n-1:[nth agent's reward]}`